 When it comes to your content marketing planning and budget, your leadership needs to know that “more is more.”
 More leads, more engagement, and more customers equal more success.

-But first, let’s quickly define a few terms to make sure we are all on the same page:
+Before we get more in-depth, let’s quickly define a few terms to make sure we are all on the same page:

 - Brand awareness: The ability of customers and potential customers to recognize and associate the content and other offerings your organization provides.